kdanielw/python_100_days/README.md

 # Hello!
-This is my repository to 100 Daeys of Python challenge.
+This is my repository to 100 Days of Python challenge.